mikejonestechno/bitburner-scripts/docs/techniques.md

 ## Dark Web Price List

-The Tor Server costs $200k and allows connection to a server named _darkweb_.
+The Tor router costs $200k and allows connection to a server named _darkweb_.
 The following programs can be bought on the _darkweb_ server.

 - BruteSSH.exe - $500.000k - Opens up SSH Ports.
 - FTPCrack.exe - $1.500m - Opens up FTP Ports.